2026 Residential Construction Pricing Trends

 Washington State Labor Costs

-Labor Costs: Rising, but More Slowly
+Labor Costs: Rising, but Still Predictable

 The Bottom Line